commune-ai/subspace/README.md

 > - Bob//stash

-In case of being interested in maintaining the chain' state between runs a base path must be added so the db can be stored in the provided folder instead of a temporal one.
+In case of being interested in maintaining the chain' state between runs a base path must be added so the db can be stored in the provided folder instead of a epochral one.
 We could use this folder to store different chain databases, as a different folder will be created per different chain that is ran.
 The following commands shows how to use a newly created folder as our db base path.